Briar Rose Farm has been our home since 1993. We're imports from the

 each of the log cabins.

-hydroponically.
-If you come in summer, we invite you to share the
+goats and if you come in summer, we invite you to share the produce

 The deeds to this farm go back to hand written documents in the Madison County courthouse in Marshall,